-The Housing Resilience Planning Program will support local jurisdictions and economic development districts in developing plans for housing recovery, resilience and affordability.
-The plans will support communities in identifying and leveraging both CDBG-DR and other resources and strategies for housing recovery, resilience and affordability.
-The overarching goal of the program is to promote comprehensive community resilience.
-The Program is intended to address flood vulnerabilities in counties that were declared under DR-4420.
+Housing Resilience Planning (HRP) will support local jurisdictions and economic development districts in developing plans for housing recovery, resilience, and affordability.
+The plans will support communities in identifying and leveraging both CDBG-DR and other resources and strategies for housing recovery, resilience, and affordability.
+The overarching goal of HRP activities is to promote comprehensive community resilience by addressing flood vulnerabilities in counties that were declared under DR-4420.